aaron-grau/curic/react/homeworks/getting_started/README.md

 This homework covers configuration of a new React project.
 Download the skeleton [here][skeleton].

+You will want to refer [the configuration readings][readings-list] throughout.

 ## Initialize NPM

 In your project directory, run: